 - Labor and delivery (such as length of labor and type of birth)

-- Baby's health (such as weight at birth and growth over time)
+- Infant health (such as weight at birth)

-Researchers will review the information submitted by pregnant women to spot trends, similarities, and differences and to answer research questions.
+Researchers will continue to review the information submitted by pregnant people to spot trends, similarities, and differences and to answer research questions.